How to Build an AR-15: Complete Parts List & Step-by-Step Guide (2026) header image

 • 3) Attach a complete upper from PSA, Aero Precision, BCM, or Geissele based on your price tier.
 Mate it to your lower, function check, and head to the range.

-Step 1: Buying the Lower Receiver (FFL Process)
+Step 1: Buying a Stripped Lower Receiver (FFL Transfer)

 Stripped AR-15 lower receiver showing trigger pocket and magazine well